Lesson Study: A Teacher's GuideSecondary students aged 12-14 in maroon sweatshirts and white polos engaging in collaborative science lesson study

 • Cohan, A., & Honigsfeld, A. (2011).
 "Breaking the Mold of School Instruction and organisation: effective and Successful Practices for the Twenty-first Century."
 Rowman & Littlefield Education.
 This book includes practical guidance on implementing lesson study as part of broader school improvement initiatives.

 • Norwich, B., & Ylonen, A. (2013).
-"Design based research to develop the teaching of pupils with moderate learning difficulties (MLD): Evaluating lesson study in terms of pupil, teacher and school outcomes."
+"Design based research to develop the teaching of learners with moderate learning difficulties (MLD): Evaluating lesson study in terms of learner, teacher and school outcomes."
 Teaching and Teacher Education, 34, 162-173.
 This study demonstrates how lesson study can be adapted for diverse learning needs.

 • Cajkler, W., Wood, P., Norton, J., & Pedder, D. (2014).
 "Lesson study as a vehicle for collaborative teacher learning in a secondary school."
 Professional Development in Education, 40(4), 511-529.
 A comprehensive examination of lesson study implementation in secondary education contexts.